aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 This establishes this client as a confidential client, and any communication with the authorization server MUST include client authentication of the registered type.

+The particular method of associating the private key with the client is out of scope of this specification, but may include methods such as Attestation Based Client Authentication [I-D.draft-ietf-oauth-attestation-based-client-auth].

 ## OAuth Phishing Attacks